LattePandaTeam/Docs/content/1st_edition/io_programming_reference.md

 **Circuit:**

-1. The following is a figure describing which pins on the LattePanda should be connected to the pins on the accelerometer.
+1. The following is a figure displaying which pins on the LattePanda should be connected to their corresponding pins on the accelerometer.

    ![_example_ADXL345](http://www.lattepanda.com/wp-content/uploads/2016/02/example_ADXL345.png)

 **Code :**

-1. Create a new project in Visual Studio, Refer to [Create a project](http://docs.lattepanda.com/content/hardware/accessPinoutsFromVS/#step-3-blink-your-board)
+1. Create a new project in Visual Studio.
+Refer to [Create a project](http://docs.lattepanda.com/content/1st_edition/vs_programming/#step-3-blink-your-board) to find out how to use Visual Studio for Arduino Projects.
-2. Main function code:
+2. Main function code :

 ```
 using System;